 I would describe myself as a very open, enlightened person who is always learning.
 And yet I still often catch myself putting my associations through the brainwashing machine.
 Do you sometimes feel the same way?
 That's no reason to be ashamed or not allowed to admit something like that.
 In fact, recognizing your own unconscious bias is a very important step in the right direction.
 This is the only way to set the mental dominoes in motion that we use to visualize our reality.
 And it looks much more colorful with an alert eye.

 Wake up.
-The content creators, with whom we were able to set up a wonderful campaign, do this in their own very special way.
+The content creators, with whom we were able to put together a wonderful campaign, do this in their own special way.
 They provide insights into their lives as queer people, report on problems and their experiences, answer questions and Tone .
 They are doing important work by sharing their lives with us and we are very grateful that they are doing so this week via our social media channels.

 Pride - because we can all use a little more color in our lives